jwilsh/Bellabeat_Case_Study/README.md

 ### 3.2 Importing the Dataset
-The .cvs files from ealrier were uploaded onto this newly created dataset.
+The .cvs files from earlier were uploaded onto this newly created dataset.

 ### 3.2 Preview the Data and it's Structure
-The .cvs files from ealrier were uploaded onto this newly created dataset.
+The .cvs files from earlier were uploaded onto this newly created dataset.
 Here you can see a preview of the dataset.

 ![Data Preview 1]